Blarney Stone: Legend

 It is claimed that the synonymy of "blarney" with "empty flattery" or "beguiling talk" derives from one of two sources.
 One story involves the goddess Clíodhna and Cormac Laidir MacCarthy (see "Origins" above).
 Another legend suggests that Queen Elizabeth I requested Cormac MacDermot MacCarthy, the Lord of Blarney, be deprived of his traditional land rights.
 Cormac travelled to see the queen, but was certain he would not persuade her to change her mind as he wasn't an effective speaker.
 He met an old woman on the way who told him that anyone who kissed a particular stone in Blarney Castle would be given the gift of eloquent speech.
 Cormac went on to persuade the queen that he should not be deprived of his land.

-Echoing the supposed power of the stone, an Irish bard of the early 19th century, Francis Sylvester Mahony, added a number of (humorous) lines to Richard Alfred Millikin's "The Groves of Blarney" (right).
+Echoing the supposed power of the stone, an Irish bard of the early 19th century, Francis Sylvester Mahony, added several (humorous) lines to Richard Alfred Millikin's "The Groves of Blarney" (right).

 According to tradition at Texas Tech University, a stone fragment displayed on its campus since 1939 is a missing piece of the Blarney Stone.
 How this was determined is unknown.

 In music and literature

 The traditional Irish song "The Blarney Stone" (Roud 4800) has been recorded by artists including Tom Lenihan, Margaret Barry and Bob Davenport.

 "The Blarney Stone" is also the name of a song by American rock band Ween.

 In the Sherlock Holmes radio dramatisation "The Adventure of the Blarney Stone" (first broadcast on 18 March 1946), a man attempting to kiss the Blarney Stone falls to his death.
 Holmes' investigation reveals this as a murder, the man's boots having been surreptitiously greased before the attempt.

 To accompany a picture of the Castle by William Henry Bartlett in Fisher's Drawing Room Scrap Book, 1832, Letitia Elizabeth Landon gives a number of examples of blarney from historical personages.

 In Chuck Palahniuk's novel Fight Club (1996), the protagonist reminisces about urinating on the Blarney stone on a trip to Ireland after leaving college.

+An episode of The Busy World of Richard Scarry, "Patrick Pig Learns to Talk", involves trying to get a young pig to speak by kissing the Blarney stone.